 The purpose of this handbook is to make students and parents aware of school policies and procedures.
-All District policies are available for your review by contacting the school office.
+All District policies are available for your review on the District website or by contacting the school office.
 Please read the information in this handbook.
 If you have any questions, please consult a teacher or office personnel.
 This handbook should be referred to as questions arise.